Brigadier general: Turkey

 In the Turkish Army and the Turkish Air Force, the equivalent rank is tuğgeneral (the Turkish Navy equivalent is tuğamiral).
 The name is derived from tugay, the Turkish word for a brigade.
 Both tugay and tuğ- as military terms may owe their origins to the older Turkish word tuğ, meaning horsetail, which was used as a symbol of authority and rank in Ottoman and pre-Ottoman times.

 United Kingdom

 Brigadier-general was formerly a rank or appointment in the British Army and Royal Marines, and briefly in the Royal Air Force.
 The appointment was abolished in the Army and the Marines in 1921; the equivalent rank today is Brigadier.

 United States

 In the United States Army, United States Air Force, United States Marine Corps, and United States Space Force, a brigadier general is a one-star general officer.
 It is equivalent to the rank of rear admiral (lower half) in the other uniformed services.

+Uruguay

+In the Uruguayan Air Force, a brigadier general is the second highest rank in its hierarchy, behind the air general, and the first of the general officers to be achieved.
+It is equivalent to the rank of general in the Army and counter admiral in the Navy.
+Each brigadier general is appointed by the Executive with the approval of the Senate, in accordance with Article 168 of the Constitution of the Republic.